carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/coloring_module.rst

 --------

 RGB cameras provide a source color information.
-Though the stereolabs ZED cameras also have `stereoscopic <https://en.wikipedia.org/wiki/Stereo_camera>`_ capability, the pipeline avoids any depth processing due to latency concerns.
+Though the Stereolabs ZED cameras also have `stereoscopic <https://en.wikipedia.org/wiki/Stereo_camera>`_ capability, the pipeline avoids any depth processing due to latency concerns.
 Instead cameras are used purely for color information.

 .. figure:: zed2.png